rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 applications is totally unnecessary.
 It also seems to be a common point of confusion amongst teams.

-There's a better way, and it includes a lesser known feature of Bundler.
+There's a better way, that still doesn't pollute the default gemset, and it includes a lesser known feature of Bundler.
 More on that in a bit.

 ## Do Check Your `.rvmrc` into Version Control